What is dual diagnosis in Fort Collins, CO?

 What are some co-occurring disorders in Fort Collins, CO?

-Substance abuse or addiction are both sometimes known as substance use disorders (SUDs).
+Substance use disorder or addiction are both sometimes known as substance use disorders (SUDs).
 A person who has both a SUD and a mental illness has a dual diagnosis or a co-occurring disorder.
 Some of the mental illnesses that accompany SUDs include:

 - Eating disorders